 - A web presence

 This is the 21st century.
 If you do not have a solid web presence then you need to get one ASAP.
-Lucky for you, you do not need to be a web developer to make this happen.
-There are so many user friendly and affordable platforms available to people now to make their own websites.
+Lucky for you, you do not need to be a web developer to make this happen since you can just hire this BigCommerce developer to create your website.
+There are also so many user friendly and affordable platforms available to people now to make their own websites.
 Platforms like Strikingly (www.strikingly.com) and Squarespace (www.squarespace.com) make it unbelievably easy to get up and running with the information you need to have online.

 - Having a solid bio